 The daily programme helps to structure the day.
-The activities times are slightly

 The children are free to move between the two classes.
 The teachers will meet with their respective group for morning ring, music or movement and story time.

-In consultation with the teachers the co-workers will plan and prepare activities for the outdoor play area.
+In consultation with the teachers the assistant preschool teacher will plan and prepare activities for the outdoor play area.